 A doctor may prescribe anti-inflammatory medication e.g. ibuprofen.
 Do not take ibuprofen if you have asthma and check with a doctor before taking any medication.
 It is thought that anti-inflammatory medication may help in the short term with acute inflammation and pain but may even hinder healing later on.

 A professional therapist may use electrotherapy in the form of ultrasound or laser treatment to reduce pain and inflammation and aid the healing process.
-Cross friction massage to the tendon may also be beneficial, particularly for more chronic cases.
+Cross friction massage (play video) to the tendon may also be beneficial, particularly for more chronic cases.
 They can also advise on a full rehabilitation program consisting of eccentric strengthening exercises.

 Aprotinin injections may help tendinopathies by restoring enzyme balance in the tendon.
 If the knee does not respond to conservative treatment, surgery may be required.